jlaw21/U5-Data-Structures/L3-For Each Loop/Notes.md

 1. Prompt the user to enter 5 names, then output those names.

 2. An employee works 5 days a week at $9.50/hour.
-Prompt the user to enter their hours worked for a month and output their weekly income totals.
+Prompt the user to enter their hours worked for two weeks and output each week's income.

 [sandbox]: ../L3-For%20Each%20Loop/src/Main.java